EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 TCP Client requires paging through the results.
 You must provide the maximum number of events you want to read in the single read call.
 In the gRPC client, this is optional.
 By default, it will try to read all events.
 To make it efficient, read methods return [IAsyncEnumerable](https://docs.microsoft.com/en-us/archive/msdn-magazine/2019/november/csharp-iterating-with-async-enumerables-in-csharp-8).
 Which means that it won't load the whole stream at once but iterate sequentially, reducing the memory pressure.

-Instead of doing paging like that in TCP client:
+Instead of doing paging like this in TCP client:

 ```csharp
 public async Task<IEnumerable<object>> LoadEvents(string stream)